Schools and colleges visit guide

 Most of our visit days do not include lunch, but we’ll always provide time on the programme and a suitable space to stop and eat lunch if the visit day is longer than a half day.

-While at the university, there will be at least one member of the Outreach Team facilitating the day, and a small team of student ambassadors to assist with the activities and moving around campus.
+While at the university, there will be at least one member of the Recruitment and Outreach Team facilitating the day, and a small team of student ambassadors to assist with the activities and moving around campus.

 Generally, we’ll leave photography to you if you wish to take photos of your students on the trip.
 On occasion though, we’ll arrange for a photographer to snap photos of the day.